LambdaInnovation/AnnotationRegistry/doc/Document.md

     ```
     This allow the registry system to identify all classes that belongs to this mod, and get some basic information for this mod.

-2. Find out the classes that contains the registration data (annotations on the class or its fields), use annotation ```@RegistrationClass``` on the class.
-This will make the registry system identify these classes at a very early stage of loading.
+2. Find out the classes that contains the registration data (annotations on the class, its fields, or its inner class), use annotation ```@RegistrationClass``` on the class.
+This will make the registry system identify these classes at a very early stage of loading (but do not really load them).

 3. Add Reg annotations (i.e. ```@RegBlock``` for blocks) on the class or its field(s).